jenanejj/SQL-Project/QA.md

 SELECT userid
 FROM analytics_1
 WHERE userid IS NOT NULL

+If there are no rows returned, then the QA test is passed.
+If rows are returned, then the QA test is failed.

 I checked columns if they contain NULLS: